bobekryant/bobekryant.github.io/content/Crypto/exchange_pump_1.md

 <h3>Listing Theory</h3>
 <p>
-I am not sure why the coins listed on these exchanges recieve this immediate price increase, but my two working hypothesis are:
+I am not sure why the coins listed on these exchanges receive this immediate price increase, but my two working hypothesis are:
 </p>

 <ul>